 Known for its high-end, museum quality architectural millwork projects, D&L Wood Products can trace its humble beginnings back to 1992, a tool box and a one-car garage.

 D&L Woodworking has won the AWI Award of Excellence and was featured in the Fall 2013 issue of Design Solutions magazine for our work on 500 Lake Shore Drive.

 D & L Wood Products Inc., 615 N. Indiana Ave., plans a 6,000-square-foot office building at the site, owner Bob Ligda said.
 An existing structure at the site is being demolished to make way for the new building, Ligda said.

-If you’re looking for a fresh example of the old phrase, “good things come in small packages,” then meet D&L Wood Products, Inc. The Northwest Indiana-based company, which designs, fabricates and installs custom architectural millwork and casework for commercial properties, not only punches far above its weight on a regular basis, but routinely knocks its clients out with stellar quality and service.
+If you’re looking for a fresh example of the old phrase, “good things come in small packages,” then meet D&L Wood Products, Inc. The Northwest Indiana-based company, which designs, fabricates and installs custom architectural millwork and casework for commercial properties.

 I started with no money but a father who helped me out and asked for nothing in return,” Ligda said.
 “People underestimate the importance of what passion will do for success.”